lumoslabs/leanplum_api/README.md

   config.s3_access_id = 'access_id'
   config.s3_access_key = 'access_key'

-  # Set this to true to send events and user attributes to the test environment
+  # Set this to true to send events and user attributes to the test environment.
   # Defaults to false.
 See "Debugging" below for more info.
   config.developer_mode = true
 end